Browary - history and stories

 Chair of Modern and Contemporary History with a focus on the history of Eastern Europe

-Browary today is a small major city in the catchment area of the Ukrainian capital, Kiev.
-In its history, the place was characterized by contact and exchange with the big neighbor, until today this has remained so.
-While the foundation of Kiev can be traced back to the early Middle Ages, the first documented mention of Browary dates back to 1628.
-At that time, farmers and Cossacks settled there; in total, the town had about 100 houses and 700 inhabitants.
-The peasants were engaged in hunting and agriculture, the wealthier Cossacks in viticulture and beer brewing.
+Today, Browary is a small city in the catchment area of the Ukrainian capital, Kiev.
+Throughout its history, the town has been characterized by contact and exchange with its large neighbor, and this has remained the case to this day.
+While the foundation of Kiev can be traced back to the early Middle Ages, the first documentary mention of Browary dates back to 1628.
+At that time, farmers and Cossacks settled there, and the town had a total of around 100 houses and 700 inhabitants.
+The farmers hunted and farmed, while the wealthier Cossacks grew wine and brewed beer.

-The name Browary is of Middle High German origin and probably entered Ukrainian via Polish, meaning "brewers" or "breweries".
-The brewing tradition is one of the connecting elements between Erlangen, Jena and Browary, even though this tradition has come to a standstill in Browary itself.
+The name Browary is of Middle High German origin and probably entered the Ukrainian language via Polish, meaning "brewer" or "breweries".
+The brewing tradition is one of the connecting elements between Erlangen, Jena and Browary, even if this tradition has come to a standstill in Browary itself.

-The region as a whole, including its large neighbor Kiev, was under Polish-Lithuanian suzerainty.
-However, as early as the middle of the 17th century, Cossacks expelled the so-called "magnates", or nobles and landowners.
-Thus began a period of Cossack rule, which today is also considered a first phase of Ukrainian independence.
-The Cossacks strove for freedom from the Polish foreign rule; they elected their ruler, the hetman, themselves.
-But in their struggle for independence from the Catholic Poles, the Cossacks were also dependent on support.
-Therefore, as early as 1654, they swore an oath of allegiance to the Russian Orthodox tsar in Pereyaslav.
-The town of Browary thus also came under the influence of Moscow and later Saint Petersburg.
+The region as a whole, including its large neighbor Kiev, was under Polish-Lithuanian sovereignty.
+As early as the mid-17th century, however, Cossacks expelled the so-called "magnates", or nobles and landowners.
+This marked the beginning of a period of Cossack rule, which today is also regarded as the first phase of Ukrainian independence.
+The Cossacks strove for freedom from Polish rule; they elected their ruler, the hetman, themselves.
+However, in their fight for independence from the Catholic Poles, the Cossacks were also dependent on support.
+As early as 1654, they therefore swore an oath of allegiance to the Russian Orthodox tsar in Pereyaslav.
+This also brought the town of Browary under the influence of Moscow and later Saint Petersburg.

-During the 18th century, large parts of the Ukrainian territories, including Kiev and Browary, were administratively incorporated into the Russian Empire.
-Browary was also increasingly subject to Russian laws; under Catherine II, for example, serfdom was introduced, and in 1861 it was abolished again in the reform era under Alexander II.
+In the course of the 18th century, large parts of the Ukrainian territories, including Kiev and Browary, were administratively incorporated into the Russian Empire.
+Browary was also increasingly subject to Russian laws, with serfdom being introduced under Catherine II and abolished again in 1861 during the reform era under Alexander II.

-The town experienced modest population growth during the 18th and 19th centuries, and by 1900 its population of about 4,300 lived mostly from agriculture, crafts, and breweries.
+The town experienced modest population growth over the course of the 18th and 19th centuries; around 1900, the approximately 4,300 inhabitants lived mainly from agriculture, crafts and breweries.
 There were also two Orthodox churches in the village.
-Of great economic importance was trade, as Browary was located on one of the most important trade routes from east to west.
-In 1817, a new post office was built in the town, which by 1851 already had 45 horses on duty.
+Trade was of great economic importance, as Browary was located on one of the most important trade routes from east to west.
+A new post office was built in the town in 1817, which already had 45 horses in service in 1851.

 At the beginning of the 20th century, the town became increasingly connected to its large neighbor, first in 1868 with its own railroad station and in 1913 with the opening of a gasoline-powered streetcar that ran between Kiev and Browary.